johnbayko/hicp/docs/python_hicp.rst

 both ``in_stream`` and ``out_stream``.

 The apps in ``app_list`` all need to implement ``connected(self, hicp)``.
-That is called after a connection is made and an app is selected. and is where the components are created and added together, along with event handlers.
+That is called after a connection is made and an app is selected, and is where the components are created and added together, along with event handlers.
 The app continues to listen for events and call the handlers until one of the handlers calls ``hicp.disconnect()``.

 An app can also implement ``authenticate(self, hicp, message)``, which is called if there is no authenticator specified.
+The app could put up a window to log in, though that window would be insecure so is not generally a good idea unless no security is needed.

 ``text_group`` is optional, and selects the name of a default text group, normally, a language code like "en", "en-uk", "fr", "es", etc..
-The value is only used as a key, so could be used for other things (e.g. a "Stqr Wars" vs.
+The value is only used as a key, so could be used for other things (e.g. a "Star Wars" vs.
 "Star Trek" theme).
 It's optional if no text group features are used, but defaults to a useful but annoying "en-ca" (Canadian English, with some UK and some US spellings, but no way to tell which).
 Text group can be set explicitly